 Speakers

-Rob de Laet, Climate Strategist, Project Lead, Cooling the Climate, Co-Author, Cooling Climate Chaos: A Proposal to Cool the Planet Within 20 Years
+Rob de Laet, Entrepreneur, Climate Strategist, Project Lead, Cooling the Climate, Co-Author, Cooling the Climate: How to Revive the Biosphere and Cool the Earth Within 20 Years

 Moderator